Doordarshan: Nationwide transmission

 DD National and DD News—along with 17 regional satellite channels, 11 state networks, an international channel (DD India), a sports channel (DD Sports), cultural and informative channels like DD Bharati and DD Urdu, and an agricultural channel, DD Kisan.
 On DD National (formerly DD-1), regional and local programs are aired on a time-sharing basis for terrestrial broadcasting only.
 DD News, launched on 3 November 2003, replaced DD Metro (formerly DD-2), providing 24-hour news coverage.
 These channels are relayed through all terrestrial transmitters in India.
 The regional-language satellite channels consist of two components: a regional service for a specific state (relayed by all terrestrial transmitters in that state) and additional regional-language programs available through cable and DTH operators.
 DD Sports broadcasts national and international sporting events and is the only channel to air rural sports such as kho-kho and kabaddi.

-A new regional channel, DD Arunprabha, was initially scheduled to begin broadcasting on 15 February 2018, focusing on the North Eastern region of India as a 24/7 satellite television channel.
-However, its launch was delayed and eventually took place on 9 February 2019.
+A new regional channel, DD Arunprabha, focusing on the North East, began broadcasting on 9 February 2019.
 On 9 March 2019, Prasar Bharati expanded Indian's satellite footprint through DD Free Dish by adding 11 more state DD channels.
 This included five channels for the North Eastern states: DD Bangla, DD Chhattisgarh, DD Goa, DD Haryana, DD Himachal Pradesh, DD Jharkhand, DD Manipur, DD Meghalaya, DD Mizoram, DD Nagaland, DD Tripura, and DD Uttarakhand.
 DD Bangla, launched on 9 August 1975, features a programming mix that includes soap operas, infotainment series, news and current affairs, social programs, and films, all in Bangla.